Ethyne/AWS-Landing-Zone/README.md

-# Minecraft
+# AWS-Landing-Zone
-Attempting to deploy a Minecraft server using terraform
+Deploys a simple AWS VPC to be used by other workspaces